ValueAct Capital

 ValueAct Capital is a San Francisco-based investment management firm.
-As of 2024, the firm manages about $10 billion in assets.”
+As of 2024, the firm managed about $10 billion in assets.
 The company is a privately owned hedge fund that invests in the public equity markets.

-Background
+History

 ValueAct Capital was initially formed in June 2000 to manage the capital of its founders, along with the capital of a limited number of outside investors.
 The firm was led by Jeff Ubben from its founding until 2020 when Mason Morfit became CEO.
 Jeff Ubben left the firm in 2020.
 In 2024, Rob Hale was elevated to the role of Co-CEO alongside Morfit.

-Investor actions

-Rolls-Royce
+Investment style

+ValueAct has been described as an "activist investor" which keeps a low profile in the financial media.
+A 2023 Reuters story opined that it "distinguishes itself from other activist investors by preferring to stay behind the scenes and rarely presents its investment ideas publicly."

+Significant investments

+Significant investments have include the following: